-Where the shipowner is not the contractual carrier, the shipowner is not entitled to rely on, and is not subject to, the rights, immunities, responsibilities and liabilities set out in the Hague Rules.
+Where the shipowner is not the contractual carrier, the shipowner is not entitled to rely on, and is not subject to, the rights, immunities, responsibilities and liabilities set out in the Hague Rules, which is currently compulsorily applicable in Malaysia in relation to the carriage of goods by sea provided in the Carriage of Goods by Sea Act (COGSA).
 However, the shipowner may be liable in negligence and may rely on defences such as contributory negligence.